bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 The platform is deployed with no entities.
 Thus, the pipeline can be structured from scratch.
 The entities can be added to the platform via `REST API <http://streamjuggler.readthedocs.io/en/develop/SJ_CRUD_REST_API.html>`_ or `the UI <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_ .

-Run SJ-Platform from Pre-built |VirtualBox (TM)| Image
+Running Pre-built |VirtualBox (TM)| Image
 -------------------------------------------------------

-SJ-Platform can be started from a pre-built |VirtualBox (TM)| image.
+Another option to start SJ-Platform is to run a pre-built |VirtualBox (TM)| image.

-Please, find detailed instructions in `the guide <http://streamjuggler.readthedocs.io/en/develop/SJ_Demo_Deployment.html>`_ on starting the platform from the pre-built |VirtualBox (TM)| image.
+Please, find detailed instructions in `the guide <http://streamjuggler.readthedocs.io/en/develop/SJ_Demo_Deployment.html>`_ on running the pre-built |VirtualBox (TM)| image of SJ-Platform.

-We suggest deploying the platform locally via Vagrant with |VirtualBox (TM)| as a provider.
-This is the most rapid way to get acquainted with the platform and assess its performance.
+We suggest deploying the platform via Vagrant with VirtualBox® as a provider.
+This is the most rapid way to run the platform and assess its performance.
 It takes up to 30 minutes.
-The platform is deployed with all entities necessary to demonstrate the solution for the example task described at the :ref:`fping-example-task` section: providers, services, streams, configurations.
+The platform is deployed with all entities necessary to demonstrate the solution for the example task described in the :ref:`fping-example-task` section: providers, services, streams, configurations, modules and instances.

 Minimum system requirements are as follows: